gjacuna/acuname/content/about.md

 If you're here, you're either stalking me or are genuinely interested in me.
 Regardless, check out my [social media profiles](/) or the Conway's Game of Life I implemented on JS below (I'm still not convinced it's properly done though).

-Also, **help us figure out the answer to humanity's ultimate question: [The correct way to orient Toilet Paper Orientation](http://toiletpaperorientation.org)**, via the Toilet Paper Orientation Foundation.
+Also, **help us figure out the answer to humanity's ultimate question: [The correct way to orient Toilet Paper](http://toiletpaperorientation.org)**, via the Toilet Paper Orientation Foundation.

 Salud
 </br>